-This theme is recognised as one of the top UK solid state research groupings.
+This research unit is recognised as one of the top UK solid state research groupings.
 Members undertake internationally-leading research across the breadth of materials chemistry and cover subjects as varied as fuel cells; hydrogen storage; ion exchange materials for the nuclear industry; catalysis; biomaterials, multifunctional materials: magnetic/optical/electronic materials; thermoelectric materials; crystal engineering & polymorphism.

 The research unit is housed in dedicated laboratories within the Haworth Building and has access to state-of-the-art equipment, both within the school and through well established external links.
 Among the facilities available within the school are: (a) four X-ray powder diffractometers (including 10-1273 K variable temperature options); (b) X-ray fluorescence; (c) TG/DTA facilities with mass spectrometer and FTIR evolved gas analysis; (d) several suites of tube and muffle furnaces, with upper temperatures of 1100-1800 °C, and ability to vary the furnace atmosphere (including a dedicated set up for reactions under fluorine gas); (e) A suite of electrochemical measurement facilities; (f) Raman and IR facilities; (g) glove box facilities; (h) hydrothermal synthesis facilities.